by Hannah Craven

 Looking for dog-friendly beaches in Pembrokeshire?
 We’re here to help you plan the perfect coastal break.

-Many of these beaches are just a hop, skip, and a jump away from our delightful holiday cottages…
+Many of these beaches are just a hop, skip, and a jump away from our delightful Pembrokeshire holiday cottages. keep reading to discover the best dog-friendly beaches in Pembrokeshire…

 A haven for wildlife, Marloes Sands is always full of interesting inhabitants.
 From the noisy gulls and super-cute puffins to the seals and porpoises who can be seen swimming past its shores, there’s something new to discover on every visit.
 This delightful stretch of coastline stretches across 1.5 kilometres, just outside the village of Marloes.
 An excellent spot to sit and watch the world go by.